 Key features

 Decentralization is a key feature of blockchain technology.
-There is no central authority to control the content added to the blockchain, but rather the entry that enters the blockchain agrees to the peer-to-peer network and uses the various consensus minimization protocols here.
-Blockchain uses the Merkle tree mechanism to maintain the integrity of the transactions.
+The material that is added to the blockchain is not governed by a single entity; rather, each contribution employs a different consensus minimization procedure and accepts the terms of the peer-to-peer network.Blockchain uses the Merkle tree mechanism to maintain the integrity of the transactions.
 It serves to encode blockchain data more efficiently and securely.
 Security of data is the main key focus of blockchain transactions.
 As data are transferred through blockchain without the involvement of any third parties, there is practically no risk of data theft or alteration.
 Blockchain technology in the healthcare sector mainly focuses on creating the safe and secure system to manage the data for the patient, and electronics health records.

 Different type of blockchin for healthcare